-To vote by telephone, IsoEnergy shareholders should call Computershare Investor Services Inc. at 1-866-732-VOTE (8683).
+To vote by telephone, IsoEnergy shareholders should call Computershare Investor Services Inc. at the number indicated on their Form of Proxy.
 IsoEnergy shareholders will need to enter the 15-digit control number provided on the form of proxy to identify themselves as shareholders on the telephone voting system.